-The second post in this 2 part series will focus on hermeneutics which is the art and science of Biblical interpretation, but today I want to share some suggested resources I use to dig deeper to discover the riches in God's marvelous Word.
+The next post will focus on Hermeneutics (HERE) which is the art and science of Biblical interpretation but today I want to share some Bible study tools I use to dig deeper into God's marvelous Word.

 So to begin, if I were stranded on a desert Island and could only take one book with me besides my Study Bible, it would have to be the Strong’s Exhaustive Concordance of the Bible.
 Here’s a picture of my beloved dog-eared copy circa 1975.